 What do I do if my project does need review?

 You must prepare a protocol that describes your research and submit it to CUHS through ESTR.
 Download a copy of the CUHS Protocol Template and complete all the questions.
-In most cases, you will also need to submit some consenting material; choose the appropriate document(s) as a starting point See the Template Guide for a list and for instructions for completing the consent templates.
+In most cases, you will also need to submit some consenting material; choose the appropriate document(s) as a starting point.

 Note that the requirements for consenting depend on the type of research.
-There is a category of research called “exempt” that has simplified consenting requirements; The Template Guide has a section on exempt research that provides information about how to fill out the CUHS Protocol Template and how to choose a consent document for exempt research.
+There is a category of research called “exempt” that has simplified consenting requirements.
+For more information on these requirements, please contact CUHS.
 Briefly, exempt research involves either studying normal educational practices or surveys or interviews/surveys about non-sensitive topics or collecting no identifiable information.

 Most research is reviewed by CUHS staff on behalf of the Committee, but certain complex or risky research requires review by the Full Committee, which meets once a month.
 Meeting dates and submission deadlines for Full Committee review are found by clicking the "Meetings" menu item on the left.